Types of socialism: Chinese and Vietnamese nationalist socialism

 The Kuomintang Party (Chinese National People's Party or Chinese Nationalist Party) was founded in the Republic of China in 1912 by Sun Yatsen, a proponent of Chinese nationalism, who founded Revive China Society in Honolulu, Hawaii, in 1894.
-Kuomintang ideology features Three Principles of the People, which are nationalism, democracy and socialism.
-The party has adopted a One-China policy, arguing that there is only one state called China, and that the Republic of China (not the People's Republic of China) is its legitimate government.
+Kuomintang ideology features Three Principles of the People, which are nationalism, democracy, and socialism.
+The party has adopted a One-China policy, arguing that there is only one state called China, and that the Republic of China, not the People's Republic of China, is its legitimate government.
 The party has had conflicts with the Chinese Communist Party.
-Since 2008, in order to ease tensions with the People's Republic of China, the party has endorsed the "Three Noes" policy as defined by Ma Ying-jeou, namely no unification, no independence and no use of force.
+Since 2008, in order to ease tensions with the PRC, the party has endorsed the "Three Noes" policy as defined by Ma Ying-jeou, namely no unification, no independence, and no use of force.

 The Kuomintang attempted to levy taxes upon merchants in Canton and the merchants resisted by raising an army, the Merchant's Volunteer Corps.
 The merchants were conservative and reactionary and their leader Chen Lianbao was a prominent comprador trader.
 Chiang Kai-shek led his army of Whampoa Military Academy graduates to defeat the merchant's army.
 He was assisted by Soviet advisors, who supplied him with weapons, while the merchants were supplied with weapons from the Western countries.
 The British led an international flotilla to support the merchants.
 Chiang seized the Western-supplied weapons from the merchants, and battled against them.
 A Kuomintang general executed several merchants, and the Kuomintang formed a Soviet-inspired Revolutionary Committee.
 The Kuomintang's economic and military campaign against merchants continued for many years.
 Chiang also enforced an anti-Japanese boycott, sending agents to sack the shops of those who sold Japanese-made items, fining them.

 The Việt Nam Quốc Dân Đảng (VNQDĐ) was based on the Chinese Kuomintang, and incorporated socialism and nationalism as part of its ideology.
 The party sought independence from French colonial rule in Vietnam during the early 20th century.
 Its origins lie in the mid-1920s, when a group of young Hanoi-based intellectuals began publishing revolutionary material.
 From 1928, the VNQDĐ attracted attention through its assassinations of French officials and Vietnamese collaborators.
 During the 1930s, the party was eclipsed by Ho Chi Minh's Indochinese Communist Party (ICP).
 Vietnam was occupied by Japan during World War II and in the chaos that followed the Japanese surrender in 1945 the VNQDĐ and the ICP briefly joined forces in the fight for Vietnamese independence.
-After a falling out, Ho purged the VNQDĐ, leaving his communist-dominated Viet Minh unchallenged as the foremost anti-colonial militant organisation.
+After a falling out, Ho purged the VNQDĐ, leaving his communist-dominated Viet Minh unchallenged as the foremost anti-colonial militant organization.
 As a part of the post-war settlement that ended the First Indochina War, Vietnam was partitioned into two zones.
 The remnants of the VNQDĐ fled to the anti-communist south, where they remained until the Fall of Saigon in 1975 and the reunification of Vietnam under communist rule.